 When you install Jetpack it comes with a couple of modules enabled by default, which on their turn load a lot of scripts.

-One way to do it is to disable the features you don’t need from the settings, but we have noticed during our test that some modules weren’t accessible from the jetpack settings.
+One way to do it is to disable the features you don’t need from the settings, but I have noticed during my test that some modules weren’t accessible from the jetpack settings.

 So how do you disable the remaining modules?

-Well, let us say, that they are hidden and not easy to spot the first time, but rest assured we have just the solution for it.
+Well, let us say, that they are hidden and not easy to spot the first time, but rest assured I have just the solution for it.

 Once you are on the Jetpack dashboard, scroll down to the very bottom of the page and click on Debug.